Upgrade Readiness requirements

-Enable telemetry and connect data sources.
+Enable diagnostic data and connect data sources.
 To allow Upgrade Readiness to collect system, application, and driver data and assess your organization’s upgrade readiness, communication must be established between Upgrade Readiness and user computers.
-You’ll need to connect Upgrade Readiness to your data sources and enable telemetry to establish communication.
+You’ll need to connect Upgrade Readiness to your data sources and enable diagnostic data to establish communication.

 Deploy compatibility update and related KBs.
 The compatibility update KB scans your systems and enables application usage tracking.
 If you don’t already have this KB installed, you can download the applicable version from the Microsoft Update Catalog or deploy it using Windows Server Update Services (WSUS) or your software distribution solution, such as System Center Configuration Manager.

 The compatibility update and related KBs are updated frequently to include new compatibility issues as they become known to Microsoft.
 We recommend that you use a deployment system that allows for automatic updates of these KBs.
 The compatibility update KB collects inventory information from computers only when it is updated.

 Configure and deploy Upgrade Readiness deployment script.
 Configure and deploy the Upgrade Readiness deployment script to user computers to finish setting up.

 Before you get started configuring Upgrade Anatlyics, review the following tips and limitations about this release.